soupstream/dark-souls-meme-tables/README.md

   * This is actually kind of useful but most importantly it prevents walls from cancelling your whiff animation
 * Disco undead (DS1/DS1R)
   * Your skin cycles through the color spectrum
+* Immersive health display (DS1/DS1R)
+  * Shows your HP on your body like in Dead Space